An Update to My Artistic Journey

 Once we were settled into the apartment, I started searching for nice wedding companies to work for.
 I was able to find one and have been getting maybe one or two gigs a month.
 I was also writing for Myron Barnstone’s blog, and am currently working with a small team to edit his upcoming book (exciting book by the way).
 I was also able to reconnect with the Military Event photographer I worked with last time I lived here, but I only average about one gig every couple of months.
 Some graphic design work came my way (logos), but nothing much.

 The blog is happily my main source of income.
-With the awesome Master Pass members, and the great supporters of the book and videos, I’m able to live as a working artist.
+With the awesome Master Pass members and the great supporters of the book and videos, I’m able to live as a working artist.
 Something that I never EVER thought would be a reality!
-I’m really grateful of how things worked out, and I remain very humble.
+I’m really grateful for how things worked out, and I remain very humble.
 No more unappreciative corporations sucking me dry of my limited time.
 One key to success, my success anyway, is to live debt free.

 Living Debt Free is the Key

-Living debt free will allow you to live minimally and without the ball and chain of credit card payments, car payments, mortgage payments, etc. In 2007, I was victim of predatory lending in Las Vegas (along with 1000’s of others).
+Living debt free will allow you to live minimally and without the ball and chain of credit card payments, car payments, mortgage payments, etc. In 2007, I was a victim of predatory lending in Las Vegas (along with 1000’s of others).
 I was a chauffeur at the time and making way too little money to have a 300K house.
 Sadly, I had to foreclose in 2009 when the economy took a dump.
 It was liberating in a way though, and it’s what started me on my new journey to travel Europe, land in Hawaii, move to the East Coast to study with Barnstone, then move back to Hawaii.

-Since the foreclosure I’ve been paying for things with cash or debit only.
+Since the foreclosure, I’ve been paying for things with cash or debit only.
 I recently got an Amazon credit card which I use all the time (to help rebuild credit), but I ALWAYS pay it off at the end of the month.
 ALWAYS!
 There’s no way I will EVER play the debt game again!
 So yes, paying off my debts allowed me to make enough money to survive off of my art.
 With no debts, comes freedom.

 Family is Even Closer